-Providing a new access point for environmental data
+Portal provides access point for environmental data

-In an effort to broaden access to NOAA’s vast collections of environmental data, NCEI has upgraded its universal web portal.
-Based on user feedback and professional usability reviews, OneStop 2.0 provides a refreshed look and feel with new features to enhance the search experience.
+To broaden access to NOAA’s vast collections of environmental data, NCEI has upgraded its universal web portal.
+Based on user feedback and professional usability reviews, OneStop 2.1 provides a refreshed look and feel with new features to enhance the search experience.

-Features of OneStop
+Features of NOAA OneStop

 OneStop was initiated in 2015 and launched in late 2017 as one of NOAA’s responses to the 2013 executive order to make public data more accessible and adhere to the tenets of the Open Government Program.